A Flexible Coordinate Descent Method: Numerical Experiments

 The results of this experiment is shown in the following figures.
-Figure~\ref{Fig_small} shows the results of FCD and UCDC on several of the smaller data sets, and Figure~\ref{Fig_big} shows the results of FCD and UCDC on several of the larger data sets.
+Figure~\ref{Fig_small} shows the results of FCD and UCDC on several of the smaller data sets, and Figure~\ref{Fig_big} shows the results of FCD and UCDC on several of the larger data sets for $\ell_1$-regularized logistic regression.
 Note that \textit{the calculation of $F(x)$ is included in the running time of FCD when it is required by line search}.
-For all figures we plot results for the methods after the first iteration takes place since this made presentation of the plots clearer.
-Also, the reported running time of UCDC includes the time required to compute the Lipschitz constants at the beginning of the algorithm.
+The reported running time of UCDC includes the time required to compute the Lipschitz constants at the beginning of the algorithm.

 FCD performs very well on all data sets.
 Notice that both versions of FCD achieve a lower objective function value than UCDC in the allocated time.
 The subfigures corresponding to function value vs iterations demonstrate that an iteration of FCD is slightly more expensive in terms of computation time than UCDC (i.e., fewer iterations of FCD are completed in the allocated time compared with UCDC).
 However, the expense of each iteration of FCD is offset by a greater reduction in function value.
 Clearly, including partial curvature information (as in FCD) is useful.